-Directors' Responsibilities for the Financial Statements
+Responsibilities of Management and the Board of Directors for the Financial Statements

-Directors are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards and their preparation in compliance with the applicable provisions of the DFSA Prudential Rule Book, and for such internal control as Directors determine are necessary to enable the preparation of financial statements that are free form material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards and their preparation in compliance with the applicable provisions of the DFSA Rule Book, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, Directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, Management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or have no realistic alternative but to do so.

-The Directors are responsible for overseeing the Company's financial reporting process.
+The Board of Directors are responsible for overseeing the Company's financial reporting process.